mobilecoinfoundation/mcips/text/0031-transactions-with-contingent-inputs.md

 to those imposed by centralized exchanges, which are paid to the liquidity providers.
 The contracts are thus in some sense operated by and for the liquidity providers.
 Because anyone can create a smart contract and a liquidity pool, there is competition that drives fees down, but pools with less liquidity are less efficient and result in higher price impact for large trades.
-This means that the biggest pools tend to win out, even if they have large fees.
+This means that the biggest pools tend to win out, even if they have larger fees.
 Additionally, when capital gets fragmented across many liquidity pools, it cannot be used as efficiently.
-Many protocols have worked on either finding ways to fuse their pools and make more efficient use of capital (see Aave for instance).
-Additionally, there has been a rise of "Defi Aggregators" like 1inch and dxdy that search across numerous
+Many protocols have worked on either finding ways to fuse their pools and make more efficient use of capital (see Aave v3 for instance).
+Additionally, there has been a rise of "Defi Aggregators" like 1inch that search across numerous
 Defi systems for the best possible trade.
-A market-place of limit orders (represented by `SignedContingentInput`'s), where many liquidity providers can participate, could perhaps be simpler and more efficient.
+A marketplace of limit orders (represented by `SignedContingentInput`'s), where many liquidity providers can participate, could perhaps be simpler and more efficient.
+(However, this is only one possible architecture for a swapping service based on `SignedContingentInput`'s.)

 In the Ethereum blockchain, it is possible to submit a bundle of multiple transactions that are guaranteed to all execute atomically.
 This mechanism could conceiveably be used to execute a swap, although to our knowledge it is never done this way because there is not